LimJY03/SyntaxComparison/01. Variables and Datatypes/README.md

     console.log(x)      // error: x can NOT be accessed right here
     ```

-    Variables declared using `var` can be accessed from both inside and   outside of the block
+    Variables declared using `var` can be accessed from both inside and outside of the block:

     ```js
     var x = 2